BenBreaksThings/CornettoLeague/README.md

 - A free agent period will be active from Wednesday to the start of a player’s game on Thursday, Sunday, or Monday depending on when they play.

 # TRADES
-- All accepted trades will be alerted through Yahoo’s alert system.
-You will need to set your Yahoo account to alert you of trades through your settings.
+- All accepted trades will be alerted through the platform's alert system.
+Players are responsible for setting their own alerts for trades.
 If you need help, please ask.
 -  If you feel a trade is unfair or subject to collusion, let the commissioner know.
-It takes a lot to overturn a trade as the general feeling is that we are all adults playing in this league to enjoy ourselves, not corrupt the process.
+Overturning a trade should be rare as the general feeling is that we are all adults playing in this league to enjoy ourselves, not corrupt the process.
 - The in season trade deadline will be the be the Friday of Week 10.
 - There is a weekly trade deadline of Friday for players involved in the following Sunday/Monday matchups and Wednesday for the following Thursday night matchup.
-- If you are wanting to shop a player openly, you may by adding them to your trade block via Yahoo!
+- If you are wanting to shop a player openly, it is recommended you add them to your `trade block`.

 # SCHEDULE & PLAYOFFS
 - Each team will play a regular season schedule of thirteen weeks.